aosabook/500lines/sampler/README.md

 of course, can make the code harder to understand in isolation, so it is especially important that comments then do a good job of explaining what the goal of the various computations are.
-If the equation is listed in paper, then the comments should reference the equation number so it can be easily looked up.
+If the equation is listed in an academic paper, then the comments should reference the equation number so it can be easily looked up.

 #### Importing NumPy